metaplex-foundation/mip/mip-1.md

 5. ✅ Beta launch of programmable NFTs with support for royalties enforcement.
 Functionality of asset class may change during this period based on feedback [Feb 6]
 6. ✅ Candy Machine and Auction House support
 7. 🗓 Built-in transaction layer with shared liquidity [date to be confirmed]
-8. 🗓 Upgrade window for existing NFT collections closes [Apr 20]
+8. 🗓 Upgrade window for existing NFT collections closes [May 10th 9:00PT]
-9. 🗓 Programmable NFTs come out of beta [Apr 20]
+9. 🗓 Last date to finalize migration [May 31]

 ## FAQs